Viber/viber-bot-python/README.md

 ```

 ### Do you supply a basic types of messages?
 Well, funny you ask.
 Yes we do.
-All the Message types are located in `viber.api.messages` package.
+All the Message types are located in `viberbot.api.messages` package.
 Here's some examples:

 ```python
 from viberbot.api.messages import (